Friday, November 17, 2017 09:00 - 16:00 | Britannia Royal Hotel, Hull

-This year’s Psychiatry School Conference is entitled 'Building for the Future: Driving Quality and Safety through Education' and will be held at The Royal Mercure Hotel, Hull on Friday 17th November 2017.
+This year’s Psychiatry School Conference was entitled 'Building for the Future: Driving Quality and Safety through Education' and was held at The Britannia Royal Hotel, Hull on Friday 17th November 2017.

 Dr Currie is a Consultant Psychiatrist in the Regional Affective Disorders Service, a lecturer at Newcastle University and a visiting professor at the University of Sunderland in the Department of Sport and Exercise Science.